Rafs2022/Ansible_apache2_server_install/README.md

 I am using a CentOS7 VM and an UBUNTU server VM for all automated Ansible configurations.

+The purpose of this repo is to automate the Apache server installation on 2 Linux distros.

 Step 1:

 Setup basic inventory file.